-- publish techUK's report on Integrated Care Systems - feed in to the Plan for Digital Health and Social Care - Respond to the NICE consultation on the ESF for digital health technologies - respond to the NHS draft National Data Strategy for Health and Social Care - respond to the NHSX draft National Strategy for AI in Health and Social Care - respond to the MHRA Consultation on the Future Regulation of Medical Devices, looking in particular at the regulation of software as a medical device (SaMD).
-Ten Point Plan for Healthtech For techUK and its members, 2020 was a year where we saw significant change in the health system's approach to adopting technology and innovation.
-To build on this momentum, we drafted a list of 10 recommendations, informed by our regular engagement with members, our Health and Social Care Council, our strategic partnership with NHS Digital, work with NHSX, the Professional Record Standards Body (PRSB), Health Education England, the NHS Digital Academy, INTEROPen, and more, brought together in what we the Ten Point Plan for Healthtech.
+- publish techUK's report on Integrated Card Systems - Feed in to the Plan for Digital Health and Social Care - Respond to the NICE consultation on the ESF for digital health technologies - respond to the NHS draft National Data Strategy for Health and Social Care - respond to the NHSX draft NationalStrategy for AI in Health and Social Care - respond to the MHRA Consultation on the Future Regulation of Medical Devices, looking in particular at the regulation of software as a medical device (SaMD).

+Ten Point Plan for Healthtech

+For techUK and its members, 2020 was a year where we saw significant change in the health system's approach to adopting technology and innovation.

+To build on this momentum, we drafted a list of 10 recommendations, informed by our regular engagement with members, Health and Social Care Council, strategic partnership with NHS Digital, work with the former NHSX unit, the Professional Record Standards Body (PRSB), Health Education England, the NHS Digital Academy, INTEROPen, and more.

 This report provides a breakdown of what our members see as the biggest challenges in the space and a set of recommendations for how we can drive progress.

-We have seen many of our recommendations addressed over the past year, including our call for ICSs to be placed on statutory footing in the Health and Care Bill, streamlining of standards and frameworks to ease the procurement process, and several others tackled recently in the Laura Wade-Gery Review.
-The techUK Ten Point Plan for Healthtech techUK Right from the Start: Integrated Care Systems Having looked at how the UK could strengthen healthtech nationally, we turned our attention to a local level.
+We have seen many of our recommendations addressed over the past year, including our call for ICSs to be placed on statutory footing in the Health and Care Bill, streamlining of standards and frameworks to ease the procurement process, and several others in the Laura Wade-Gery Review.

+Right from the Start: Integrated Care Systems

+Having looked at how the UK could strengthen healthtech nationally, we turned our attention to a local level.

 ICSs are at the centre of the most substantial legislative changes that the NHS has undergone in a decade and have the potential to offer a once-in-a-generation opportunity to rethink how the UK approaches health and social care.

-This report highlighted the key areas in which ICSs can make a significant impact in driving progress on the most pressing issues facing the service at the moment: tackling the backlog, addressing health inequalities, and the need to improve patient outcomes and staff experience.
+This report highlighted key areas in which ICSs can make a significant impact in driving progress on the most pressing issues facing the service: the backlog, health inequalities, and the need to improve patient outcomes and staff experience.

 The 5 recommendations centred on:

 - 1. Helping citizens take control of their health and care - 2.
 Embedding demand-signalling - 3.
 Fostering innovation through procurement - 4.
 Prioritising interoperability and data - 5.
+Creating an open and transparent environment for collaboration.

+Market Engagement

-Creating an open and transparent environment for collaboration. techUK Right from the Start: What should Systems prioritise to make digital, data and technology work for them and their populations?
-July 2022 Market Engagement techUK have had a strategic partnership in place with NHS Digital since 2017, and work closely with Nic Fox, the Chief Commercial Officer, and his team.
-Through this, techUK is NHS Digital's go to partner for any market engagement activities, be it workshops, conferences, or consultations.
+techUK have had a strategic partnership in place with NHS Digital since 2017, working closely with Chief Commercial Officer, Nic Fox, and his team.

+techUK is NHS Digital's go-to partner for any market engagement activities, be it workshops, conferences, or consultations.
 Our partnership with NHS Digital is an example of best practice for industry engagement across the public sector.

-In addition to NHS Digital, we also work closely with NHSX and NHS England and Improvement, and with other stakeholders across the space, holding procurement days which give our members foresight of upcoming opportunities.
-As NHSX and NHS Digital begin their transition into the Transformation Directorate at NHS England, we will be working closely with key figures to ensure the relationship built with industry over the past years is maintained.
+In addition to NHS Digital, we also work with NHS England and other stakeholders across the space, holding procurement days which give our members foresight of upcoming opportunities.

+With NHSX;s incorporation into the Transformation Directorate at NHS England, and soon NHS Digital, we will be working closely with key figures to ensure the relationship built with industry over the past years is maintained.